vigneshsankariyer1234567890/tp/docs/UserGuide.md

 The `tag` command will help you to **tag** certain contacts with a tag of your choice.
 In Teletubbies, our tags are very flexible: They can be single words, or a category.
 So for example, you can tag a contact with "friend", or tag a contact with the category "status: not answering", etc. It's up to you!

+Before we talk about tagging, do note that there is a special category of tag, which is the **completion status**.
+This tag cannot be added, edited or removed by the `tag` command or the `tagrm` command, and is only changeable using the `done` command.
+Please refer to [Marking a contact as completed](#marking-a-contact-as-completed-done).

 When tagging a contact, you can specify the **name** and **value** of the tag.
 The **name** is manadatory, but the **value** is optional.
 To specify which contact to be tagged, use the index of the contact.